'Game Of Thrones' Seriously Lacks Women Behind The Scenes & It'll Leave You So Frustrated

 According to Ryan's calculations, by the time the series ends, it will have aired 73 episodes across eight years.
-Of those, only 5.5 percent will have been written by women — Vanessa Taylor (The Shape of Water) penned three from 2012 to 2013, while Jane Espenson (Buffy the Vampire Slayer) wrote one in 2011 — and only 5.5 percent will have been directed by women.
+Of those, only 5.5% will have been written by women — Vanessa Taylor (The Shape of Water) penned three from 2012 to 2013, while Jane Espenson (Buffy the Vampire Slayer) wrote one in 2011 — and only 5.5 percent will have been directed by women.
 One woman, to be exact: Out of 19 directors, Michelle MacLaren (Breaking Bad) is the only woman to have helmed a single episode of Game of Thrones.
-She directed four from 2013 to 2014, which is also the last time a woman is credited as a director for the show.
+She directed four episodes from 2013 to 2014, which is also the last time a woman is credited as a director for the show.
 Yep, that's right: A woman has not written or directed for GoT in more than three years.

-As we head into 2018, now comes the time that we should be highlighting more women behind screen, not burying them in aging credits.
-So far, the upcoming awards season has predictably shut women out — many of which are behind the camera — and as one of the biggest shows of the last decade, Game of Thrones should be paving the way for change.
-Instead, it appears to be actively regressing it.
-This criticism is not new, and GoT has had ample opportunities to do better, but as it nears its final legs, the window for change has dwindled.
-Now, in its final season, it has officially shut.
+As we head into 2018, now comes the time that we should be highlighting more women behind screen, not less.
+So far, the upcoming awards season has predictably shut women out — many of which are behind the camera — and as one of the biggest shows of the last decade, Game of Thrones should be setting an example.
+Instead, it appears to be actively regressive.
+This criticism is not new, and GoT has had ample opportunities to do better.
+It may, to many people, be remembered as one TV's greatest shows, but there will always remain one glaring stain on its legacy.

 This story was created in support of Bustle's 2018 Awards Season pledge.
 Read more here.